paulshuker/coppafisher/docs/contributing.md

 soon as possible through the use of keywords like `#!python continue`, `#!python break` and `#!python return`, whenever feasible.
 * Do not over-shorten a variable or function name.
+* Variables and functions are not capitalised, classes are.
 * In most cases, a line of code should do only one operation.
 * Every docstring for a function must be complete so a developer can re-create the function without seeing any of the existing source code.